(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Buying New to Furnish Your Home

-Just make sure you are actually getting a discount on these items.
-There are times when they are marked up and then “discounted” and you are still paying high prices.
+Just be sure you're actually getting a discount on these items.
+There are times when items are marked up and then “discounted” and you're still paying high prices.

 Check online stores like Wayfair for furniture.
 You might be able to find coupons to bring discounted prices down more.
 Since they offer free shipping for many items over $49, it might make sense to shop for some new things from home!